criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/ExamAdAudienceSegmentLinkInput.md

 # ExamAdAudienceSegmentLinkInput

-A top-level object that encapsulates a Criteo API request for a single value object.
+A top-level object that encapsulates a Criteo API request for a single value.

 ## Properties
 Name | Type | Description | Notes